2pisoftware/testrunner/README.txt

 It helps with finding and running many test folders across a code base.
 It helps with managing configuration required for running tests.
-The TestConfig class provides access to a unified configuration tree derived from (in order) defaults, cm5, environment variables and parameters(arguments or GET).
+The TestConfig class provides access to a unified configuration tree derived from (in order) defaults, environment variables and parameters(arguments or GET).
 It helps by iterating discovered test folders to run tests.
 For each test folder
 - the folder contents are copied to the $testStagingPath directory so test artifacts are not left in the main source tree.
-- the codeception.yml and *.suite.yml are read and rewritten
+- the codeception.yml and *.suite.yml are read and rewritten using configuration values
 - some of the configuration items are set into environment variables for use in tests
 - the tests matching $testSuite and $test  are run
+- the output of the test run is copied to a unique folder name inside $testOutputPath

 !Quickstart
 runtests.bat   -   will run the tests for the TestRunner